chasefranks/chasefranks.github.io/_posts/2017-08-12-drag-drop-angular2.md

 Host: todo.example.com:8080
 ```

-to the the list of todos.
+to get the the list of todos for a user with id user123.

 The `*ngFor="let todo of todos"` is an Angular2 directive that repeats the element it tags for every item of an array defined in the bound model, in this case the `todos` array.
 We obtain a reference to the current item with the clause `let todo`, and we can refer to its value with the double brackets syntax.